grpnpraveen/Automate_Download/README.md

 just append direct download url to the urls then add your time when these links need to be downloaded.

 # NOTE
-If you need to add a certain day then You can also add day in the if condition.
+If you need to add a certain day then You can also add day in the if condition. * and you need wget in the same path to run*.